Walk length: 16km (out and back).

 It’s just beyond here, as our route switches direction slightly more west-northwest, with a steepish drop down to lower moorland now immediately on the right, that the day’s first river source comes into view.
 Without any fanfare whatsoever, an area of morass with a couple of thin stream gullies issuing from it further down indicates the beginning of the River Wye (Britain’s fifth-longest waterway and the river responsible for the birth of modern British tourism, incidentally, but that we suppose is another story).
 The Wye Valley Walk begins here and leads down, through Llangurig and Rhayader to Newbridge-on-Wye, Hay-on-Wye, Symonds Yat, Monmouth and Tintern to Chepstow.

 On we go.
-The path now ascends another 1km another named summit, Pen Pumlumon Arwystli, with the route passing just right of, and below, the summit along a fenceline with an area of rather deforested forest falling away to the right.
-The path descends 350m to meet another fence at the corner of this former forest, with this boundary descending noticeably to the right (east).
+The path now ascends another 1km to another named hilltop, Pen Pumlumon Arwystli, with the route passing just right of, and below, the summit along a fenceline with an area of very deforested forest falling away to the right.
+The path drops 350m to meet another fence at the corner of this former forest, with this boundary descending noticeably to the right (east).
 However the route to the source of Britain’s longest river skips to the left (without crossing the fence) to a stone visible 200m away and on slightly higher ground to the left.
-A distinct (although hardly well-trodden) route now bears slightly down, tracing a rather decrepit fence on the right and in an almost due north direction, crossing a couple of cross-fences on stiles in need of maintenance to reach two tiny tarns after a further 1km.
+A distinct (although hardly well-trodden) route now bears slightly down, tracing an ailing fence on the right and in an almost due north direction, crossing a couple of cross-fences on stiles in dire need of maintenance to reach two tiny tarns after a further 1km.

 Having with us a life straw, a water filter that enables you to slurp from 99% of the world’s waters supposedly without any ill effects, we decided there was no better test of it than to take a well-earned drink from the rather black-looking pools.
 And so we are able to ‘take the waters’ at the source of the most major river either of us had ever been up close and personal to.
 And be privy to a startlingly stark and scenic area of Mid Wales moor at the same time.